Chapala – Lake Chapala, Jalisco, Mexico

 It is also the main seat of government for several Lakeside villages.
 Inside the township’s colonial building are housed almost all of the agencies and departments that administer the legal, civic and ecological life of the area.

 Chapala boasts several medical clinics, some featuring the latest and most modern diagnostic equipment.
 The Red Cross clinic and ambulance service operates 24 hours a day, 365 days a year, for medical emergencies.
-Moreover, Lakeside has a few outstanding retirement homes, with round-the-clock medical assistance available.

 For sports enthusiasts, Chapala has a yacht club, several good tennis courts, a few beautifully maintained soccer fields and a bullring, as well as fully-equipped health clubs.
 In recent years, the citizens of Mexico have become much more health conscious, and the town of Chapala reflects this new trend.